Dental Hygiene Bachelor's Admissions Process

 - Send official transcripts from every college or university you have attended and mail transcripts to ADEA DHCAS.
 International applicants must have transcripts from foreign universities evaluated by a professional firm.

 - Shadowing a dental hygienist in a clinical setting is required.
 Applicants are asked to observe at least a total of sixteen hours.
 An applicant should shadow a hygienist so that they can witness the various responsibilities a hygienist has in the work environment.
-Applicants can choose to complete more than sixteen hours if the wish.
+Applicants can choose to complete more than sixteen hours if they wish.
 Click here to download the shadowing form.
+Due to Covid-19, the shadowing requirement is waived for 2021 - 2022.

 - Upon completing the application submit $60 to UT Health San Antonio - Dental Hygiene in the form of a check or money order with the same name as you used for the ADEA DHCAS application and include a print out of the first page of your application.
 This will allow your payment to be matched with the correct applicant.